R v Blaue: Facts and legal processes

-The defendant entered the home of an 18-year-old woman and asked for sex.
+The defendant, Robert Konrad Blaue, entered the home of an 18-year-old woman, Jacolyn Woodhead, and asked for sex.
 When she declined his advances, he stabbed her four times; one wound penetrated her lung which necessitated both a blood transfusion and surgery to save her life.
 After refusing treatment because of her religious beliefs as a Jehovah's Witness, she died.
 The prosecution conceded that she would not have died if she had received treatment.

 The prosecution did not challenge unrelated evidence that the defendant was suffering from diminished responsibility which reduced murder to manslaughter, decreasing the starting point for any sentencing.

 Examined in his case, counsel for the Crown accepted the refusal to have a blood transfusion was a cause of the death.
 The defence argued that the refusal to accept medical treatment broke the chain of causation (in modern comparative and ancient law in Latin this is called a novus actus interveniens) between the stabbing and her death.